swagger-api/swagger-ui/docs/usage/configuration.md

 # Configuration

+#### How to configure

+Swagger-UI accepts parameters in four ways.

+From lowest to highest priority:
+- `swagger-config.yaml` baked into project root directory
+- configuration object passed as an argument to Swagger-UI (`SwaggerUI({ ... })`)
+- configuration items fetched from a specified `configUrl`
+- configuration items passed as key/value pairs in the URL query string

+#### Parameters

 Parameters with dots in their names are single strings used to organize subordinate parameters, and are not indicative of a nested structure.

 Parameter Name | Description